magento/merchdocs/src/cms/adobe-stock-manage.md

 #### Save a Licensed Image

 Adobe Stock assets that you want to use for your production Magento stores should be licensed to ensure you have legal access to the image as well as to eliminate the Adobe Stock watermark that is present on all [image previews][save-preview].
-To license images or to save already-licensed images, you must be logged in to Adobe IMS.
+To license images or to save already-licensed images, you must be logged in to your Adobe account.

-1. [Log in to Adobe IMS][log-in-to-ims].
+1. [Log in to your Adobe account][log-in-to-adobe-account].

 1. Click an image in the search grid in order to [view the image details][view-details].